Omega: History

-In addition to the Greek alphabet, Omega was also adopted into the early Cyrillic alphabet.
-See Cyrillic omega (Ѡ, ѡ).
+In addition to the Greek alphabet, Omega was also adopted into the early Cyrillic alphabet (see Cyrillic omega (Ѡ, ѡ)).
 A Raetic variant is conjectured to be at the origin or parallel evolution of the Elder Futhark ᛟ.

 Omega was also adopted into the Latin alphabet, as a letter of the 1982 revision to the African reference alphabet.
-It has had little use.
-See Latin omega.
+It is in sparse use (see Latin omega).

 The symbol Ω (uppercase letter)

 The uppercase letter Ω is used as a symbol: